Viura Grape Variety: Spain’s Most Versatile Grape

 The process required to make PX sherry is long and complex.
 The hard work starts in the vineyard, harvesting ripe grapes of potent flavor, low acidity, and high pH.
 Unfortunately, Pedro Ximénez makes very weak table wines; the variety is only really suited to the production of fortified styles due to its tendency to yield juice with low acidity.

 In many ways, the methodology involved in crafting PX sherry mirrors that of its dry counterpart.
 Like all sherries from Jerez, vintage PX wines are aged for a relatively short duration before the solera blending can begin.
-The Solera system is a fascinating part of Sherry’s longstanding wine culture; it ensures consistency of style and quality by blending young wines with mature examples over three to four years.
-A series of barrels are stacked on top of each other – the oldest is at floor level, with young wines stored at the top (there are usually four levels).
+The Solera system is a captivating aspect of Sherry’s wine-making tradition.
+It guarantees a consistent style and high quality by methodically blending younger wines with their more mature counterparts over a period of three to four years.
+This process involves a tiered arrangement of barrels, typically stacked in four levels.
+The oldest wines rest in barrels at the floor level, while the youngest are placed in barrels at the top.

 Pedro Ximénez’s future in Andalucia